-JACKSON, Miss.
-(AP) — A growing northeast Mississippi company will take over the former headquarters of a regional mainstay that dissolved in bankruptcy.
+BALDWYN, Miss.
+(AP) — One of northeast Mississippi's fastest growing companies will take over the former headquarters of a regional mainstay that dissolved in bankruptcy.

-Southern Motion announced Wednesday that it will spend $20 million and hire 600 people over six years as the reclining-furniture maker moves into a 650,000-square-foot building in Baldwyn.
-Former owner Hancock Fabrics sold the building to Southern Motion in August for $9.3 million as it liquidated its business and laid off 350 local workers.
+Southern Motion announced Wednesday that it will spend $20 million and hire 600 people over five years as the reclining furniture maker moves into a 758,000 square foot building in Baldwyn.
+Former owner Hancock Fabrics closed after seeking bankruptcy protection earlier this year.

-The state is providing $2 million for building modifications, said Mississippi Development Authority spokeswoman Tammy Craft.
-Lee County is providing property tax breaks worth a projected $800,000 over 10 years, and Lee County Supervisor Billy Joe Holland said he hoped Southern Motion might hire some laid-off Hancock workers.
+Mississippi Development Authority spokeswoman Tammy Craft says the state is providing $2 million for building modifications.
+Lee County is providing property tax breaks worth a projected $800,000 over 10 years.
 The Tennessee Valley Authority provided unspecified assistance.

 Pontotoc-based Southern Motion has 1,200 employees there and 250 in Baldwyn.
 The company plans to start operating the new Baldwyn location in January.